• Skip to main content

 Here are 8 things you can do to lower your college expenses…

-There are dozens of tuition-free colleges.
+There are at least 18 tuition-free colleges.
 While they are challenging to get into, they are definitely worth a try.
 In addition to studying, you will also need to work.
 Jobs can include anything from working in the dairy, farming, cooking, being a librarian, cleaning, and other duties that will help keep the school free for incoming students.

 Here’s a list of some tuition-free colleges: